rohitkyadav/Data-Science/README.md

 # Data-Science
-udacity and coursrea intro to data science
+udacity and coursera intro to data science